 A Ground Fault Circuit Interrupter saves thousands of people from being shocked or electrocuted.
 This one is helpful for people who have children or outlets near a water source.
 These almost magical things can cut power to the outlet during a power anomaly.
 And, they only need to be installed in the first circuit to protect the entire circuit.

 These outlets are plugs for USB charging cords.
-Give the extended use of phones, its surprising that more places don’t have these.
+Given the extended use of phones, it’s surprising that more places don’t have these.
 You can plug in your phone and still use the outlet for other cords.

 An AFCI Outlet

 These are arc-fault circuit interrupters.
 Meaning that they prevent arcing, which is a very dangerous leap of electricity that goes on inside the wall.
 These are amazing for areas where children or older people sleep because they can prevent electrical fires that some people may not be able to escape.
 These, just like GFCIs, protect the entire line of the circuit if they’re installed in the first outlet.

 This one offers 20 amps of power and they are used for high-power appliances like stoves, washers, and dryers.

 The switch outlet enables you to control the power that goes to a device right at the outlet.
 Not every appliance comes with an on/off switch.
 Others have it in an inconvenient location hard to reach, like overhead lighting in garages.
 Switch outlets usually come with one plug and the switch in the receptacle.